-A. Emergency power supply, its starting means, transfer switch for transfer of elevator supply from normal to emergency power, two pair of conductors in a conduit from an auxiliary contact on the transfer switch (open or close contacts as required by Elevator Controller Manufacturer) to terminals in the group elevator controller and other related work must be provided by the Electrical Contractor.
+- A. Emergency power supply, its starting means, transfer switch for transfer of elevator supply from normal to emergency power, two pair of conductors in a conduit from an auxiliary contact on the transfer switch (open or close contacts as required by Elevator Controller Manufacturer) to terminals in the group elevator controller and other related work must be provided by the Electrical Contractor. - B. Upon loss of normal power supply there must be a delay before transferring to emergency power of 10 seconds minimum to 45 seconds

-- B. Upon loss of normal power supply there must be a delay before transferring to emergency power of 10 seconds minimum to 45 seconds maximum, the delay must be accomplished through an adjustable timing device. - C. Prior to the return of normal power an adjustable timed circuit must be activated that will cause all elevators to remain at a floor if already there or stop and remain at the next floor if in flight.
-Actual transfer of power from emergency power to normal building power must take place after all elevators are stopped at a floor with doors open. - D. Car lighting circuits must be connected to the emergency power panel.
+- maximum, the delay must be accomplished through an adjustable timing device. - C. Prior to the return of normal power an adjustable timed circuit must be activated that will cause all cars to remain at a floor if already there or stop and remain at the next floor if in flight.
+Actual transfer of power from emergency power to normal building power must take place after all cars are stopped at a floor with their doors open. - D. Car lighting circuits must be connected to the emergency power panel.

-1.11 ELEVATOR MACHINE ROOM AND MACHINE SPACE
+1.11 ELEVATOR MACHINE ROOM

-- A. Provide a machine room that meets the requirements of ASME A17.1, NEC, NFPA and IBC.
-The elevator drive machine and elevator controller must be in the same code approved machine room. - B. Provide stairs and landing for access to the machine room.
-The landing must be large enough to accommodate full opening of the door plus 61 cm (24 in). - C. Locate the shunt trip breaker/main line disconnect and machine room light switch on the lock side of the door inside the machine room. - D. Locate sprinkler pipes to provide 213.3 cm (7 ft) head clearance.
+- A. Reuse existing machine room and meet the requirements of ASME A17.1, NFPA 70, NFPA 101 and IBC.
+The elevator drive machine and elevator controller must be in the same code approved machine room. - B. Locate the shunt trip breakers and machine room light switch to the lock side of the door inside the room. - C. Locate sprinkler pipes to provide seven (7) feet head clearance.
 Do not locate sprinkler heads, heat detectors and smoke detectors directly over elevator equipment.